 The University assumes no liability by the granting of vehicle parking or operating privileges.
 The University assumes no responsibility for the care or protection of vehicles or contents while operated or parked on University property.

 - Temporary parking permits may be issued by campus safety to campus visitors, on a case-by-case basis, at no charge.
 The driver of the vehicle must ensure that the temporary parking permit is clearly displayed within their vehicle when they park on campus.
 The driver of the vehicle must provide their contact information, and present a current driver’s license and proof of insurance to obtain a temporary parking permit.
 The driver must also provide the name, campus address and telephone number of the person they are visiting on campus.
+Parking arrangements for visiting buses and large vehicles will be assigned on a case by case basis.

 Any individual receiving a parking or traffic citation may log on to the portal at https:// www.permitsales.net/OU to request a hearing on the citation, complete a citation appeal form or make a payment online.